 Ingredients

-- 1 cup honey (the cheap stuff in the plastic bear is perfect for this)
+- 1 cup honey (The cheap stuff in the plastic bear is perfect for this)

-- 1-2 tablespoons red pepper flakes (you decide how hot you want it)
+- 1-2 tablespoons red pepper flakes (You decide how hot you want it)

-- 1 teaspoon apple cider vinegar (sounds weird but it works)
+- 1 teaspoon apple cider vinegar

-- 1/4 teaspoon salt (just a pinch really)
+- 1/4 teaspoon salt (Just a pinch really)

 Instructions